Requirements Coverage-Guided Minimization for Natural Language Test Cases

 \textbf{Results.} Table~\ref{tab:rq1} presents the \textit{FDR} of \ourapproach~across different configurations under 50\% minimization budget.
 For each combination of initialization strategy and embedding technique, the best \textit{FDR} is shown in bold, while the overall best result for each embedding technique is highlighted with a gray background.

 Overall, we observe that sentence-level embeddings generally outperform word-level embeddings in terms of \textit{FDR}.
 Among the sentence-level embedding techniques, TF-IDF combined with cosine similarity achieves the best overall performance, with a peak \textit{FDR} of $86.09\%$ under $PM3$ and \textit{Init Strategy 2}.
-This suggests that even simple, sparse representations like TF-IDF can be highly effective for TSM, especially when the test cases consist of structured test steps that mainly differ in variable names and parameter values.
-When combined with appropriate preprocessing methods and initialization strategies, TF-IDF effectively captures the discriminative textual features in such test cases by leveraging word frequency.
 Similarly, Amazon Titan Text Embedding V2, LongT5, and USE also achieve competitive results, with the best Titan configuration reaching $81.59\%$ ($PM3$, Init Strategy 2, Euclidean distance), LongT5 achieving $78.50\%$ ($PM3$, Init Strategy 3, Euclidean distance), and USE achieving $78.05\%$ ($PM1$, Init Strategy 3, Euclidean distance).

+\nff{Interestingly, despite being a simple, sparse representation, TF-IDF outperformed all other sentence-level embeddings.
+The characteristics of our industrial test cases can explain this.
+As shown in Figure~\ref{fig:tc_example}, the test cases in our dataset follow \textit{structured} and \textit{repetitive} templates with little linguistic variation.
+The steps in the test cases differ only in variable names or parameter values, and TF-IDF precisely captures these differences through its word-frequency mechanism, down-weighting common words that appear in every test case and up-weighting rare words, including distinct variable names and parameter values.
+In contrast, other sentence-level embeddings, while capable of capturing deep semantic relationships, tend to smooth out subtle lexical differences that are crucial for distinguishing test cases in our dataset.
+This suggests that for template-based, domain-specific test descriptions, TF–IDF, which suppresses common terms and emphasizes rare tokens, often outperforms semantically rich embeddings that smooth over token-level distinctions.}

 For word-level embeddings, Word2Vec slightly outperforms FastText and GloVe, but all three show lower \textit{FDR} compared to sentence-level embedding techniques.
 Their performance peaks are in the range of $75\%-76\%$, with Word2Vec achieving the highest result of $76.27\%$ under $PM1$ and Init Strategy 2.